anav5704/Codeology-v2/src/pages/blogs/from-css1-to-css4-the-evolution-of-web-styling.md

 ### CSS 3: The Present

 As new modules are created and approved by the CSS Working Group, they are added to CSS 3.
 CSS 3 was first released in 1999 to add new features and improvements to CSS.
 Advanced typography, animations, transitions, and better element positioning and layout are all supported.
 With media queries, flexible box layout, and more advanced visual effects like gradients and shadows, CSS 3 gives developers the ability to create responsive designs.
 This improves website performance by lowering the demand for images and HTTP requests.
+And recenty, nesting was introduced to CSS which was previously a feature exclusice to CSS preprocessors like SASS and LESS.
 These developments have revolutionised web design by making it simpler for designers to produce visually appealing and engaging websites.